anarubioruiz/ARIA-data/README.md

 Inside each of these folders (`<usecase>`), the information is organized in the following manner:

 - `<usecase>/README.md`: contains all the information about the study case, including the description of the scenario, the tests performed, and the results obtained.
-- `<usecase>/scenario.<ext>`: Contains the floor plan of the scenario (the file may be split into different images if the scenario is too large), where <ext> can be any image file extension such as png, jpg, etc.
+- `<usecase>/scenario.<ext>`: Contains the floor plan of the scenario (the file may be split into different images if the scenario is too large), where `<ext>` can be any image file extension such as png, jpg, etc.
 - `<usecase>/scenario-ineditor.json`: Contains the scenario description in JSON format, ready to be imported into the IndoorGML editor, InEditor.
 - `<usecase>/scenario-indoorgml.gml`: Contains the IndoorGML description of the scenario.
-- `<usecase>/scenario-ontologies.ttl`: Contains the scenario description in RDF format using the BOT (Building Topology Ontology), DICBM (Digital Capability-Based Model), and SOSAc (SOSA Capabilities) ontologies.
+- `<usecase>/scenario-ontologies.ttl`: Contains the scenario description in RDF format using the BOT (Building Topology Ontology), DICBM (Digital Construction - Building Materials), and SOSAc (SOSA Capabilities) ontologies.
 - `<usecase>/tests/`: Contains the tests performed for the case study.

 ### Tests